terence818/Grocery_app/README.md

 - [Screenshoots](#screenshoots)

 ## Introduction
-Develop a hostel manage application to help user to submit hostel registration form and hostel damage report.
+Develop a grocey app for user to buy/sell their fruits, vegetables and etc products.
-College admin can organize the hostel information well by using this application.
 (react native + firebase)

 ## Features
 * User able to login/register (User & Warden) .
-* User able to view the form submitted from HomeScreen.
+* User able to view the products filter by categories in HomeScreen.
-* User able to add hostel registration form/damage form.
+* User able to add cart.
-* User able to edit profile.
+* User able to edit profile,address and card information.
+* User able to collect the reward points after purchase.
+* User able to view their points in leaderboardscreen.
-* Warden able to check the hostel report.
+* User able to check the delivery status of the purchased item.
-* Warden able to check the damage report.
+* User able to spin the wheel to earn the reward points after their check the final stage of delivery status.
+* Vendor able to add products.
+* Vendor able to edit profile.

 ## Requirements